Andrew32A/typing-gym/README.md

         .then(data => data.content)
 }

-// recieves quote from getQuote, splits it into an array, and displays each in it's own span tag async function getNextQuote() {
+// recieves quote from getQuote, splits it into an array, and displays each in its own span tag async function getNextQuote() {
     const quote = await getQuote()
     quoteDisplay.innerText = ""